Nicholas Sand: 1972 indictments

 A joint state, federal and local strike force called "Operation BEL" was assembled in early 1972.
-On August 3, 1972 the Orange County, California Grand Jury returned an indictment against 29 alleged members of the Brotherhood of Eternal Love, including Sand; the indictment was primarily aimed at the hashish smuggling arm of the Brotherhood.
+On August 3, 1972, the Orange County, California, Grand Jury returned an indictment against 29 alleged members of the Brotherhood of Eternal Love, including Sand; the indictment was primarily aimed at the hashish smuggling arm of the Brotherhood.

-The investigation continued and on December 6, 1972 the Orange County, California Grand Jury returned another indictment, this time aimed primarily against the Brotherhood of Eternal Love's "Orange Sunshine" LSD system; Sand was included in that indictment too.
+The investigation continued and on December 6, 1972, the Orange County, California, Grand Jury returned another indictment, this time aimed primarily against the Brotherhood of Eternal Love's "Orange Sunshine" LSD system; Sand was included in that indictment too.

 1973 arrest and prosecution

 On January 19, 1973 "Leland H. Jordan" (later identified as Sand) and Judy Neal Shaughnessy were arrested on drug charges by Kirkwood, Missouri, police, shortly after they arrived from San Francisco.
 Their residence at 425 North Highway 21 in Fenton, Missouri, an elaborate hilltop home on 18 acres of land, had been found to contain hundreds of gallons of chemicals and elaborate laboratory equipment.

 On April 25, 1973, Sand, Tim Scully, Michael Randall, and four other major figures in the LSD operation were indicted by a Federal grand jury in San Francisco.

-On January 30, 1974 Sand and Scully were found guilty, partially due to the testimony of Billy Hitchcock and other informants.
-On March 8, 1974 Sand was sentenced to 15 years in a federal penitentiary.
+On January 30, 1974, Sand and Scully were found guilty, partially due to the testimony of Billy Hitchcock and other informants.
+On March 8, 1974, Sand was sentenced to 15 years in a federal penitentiary.

 The defense presented at his trial claimed that the defendants had made ALD-52 instead of LSD-25.

-Sand's attorney appealed his conviction, based on four technical legal issues: pre-indictment delay, refusal to suppress bank records, lack of a taint hearing and use of Swiss bank records.
-The appeal was denied by the Ninth Circuit Court of Appeals on September 13, 1976 and rehearing was denied October 8, 1976.
+Sand's attorney appealed his conviction, based on four technical legal issues, namely, pre-indictment delay, refusal to suppress bank records, lack of a taint hearing and use of Swiss bank records.
+The appeal was denied by the Ninth Circuit Court of Appeals on September 13, 1976, and rehearing was denied October 8, 1976.

 LSD chemist William Leonard Pickard contributed to Sand's legal defense fund.

 Sand fled to Canada in 1976, evading imprisonment.
 LSD historian Mark McCloud reports that Sand then traveled to the ashram of so-called "sex guru" Rajneesh in west India.
 Sand eventually returned to North America, again producing large quantities of LSD.
 Sand was arrested for drug manufacturing in 1990 in British Columbia, but as he was living under an alias, police did not determine his identity and Sand fled while on bail.

 1996 arrest

 Sand was arrested again in 1996 in Canada.
 Refusing to cooperate with the police, it took forensic investigators two months to determine Sand's real identity.
-Police found 43 grams of crystalline LSD at Sand's lab, approximately 430,000 doses of LSD.
-The bust also uncovered six million dollars worth of designer drugs such as MDMA, and hundreds of thousands of dollars in laboratory equipment.
+Police found 43 grams of crystalline LSD at Sand's laboratory, approximately 430,000 doses of LSD.
+The bust also uncovered six million dollars' worth of designer drugs such as MDMA, and hundreds of thousands of dollars in laboratory equipment.
 In 1998 he pleaded guilty and was sentenced to 14 years to be served in an American prison.
 He was paroled in 2001.

 Death

-Sand died of a heart attack in his sleep at his home in Lagunitas, California on April 24, 2017 at the age of 75.
+Sand died of a heart attack in his sleep at his home in Lagunitas, California, on April 24, 2017, at the age of 75.